 Those who meet certain criteria should earn the full state minimum wage rate.
 You may simply contact the Maryland Department of Labor through their Employment Standards Service for more information.

-The State of Maryland allows businesses to pay minor employees (aged 18 and below) to receive a youth minimum wage of $4.25 per hour, especially during the first 90 days of employment.
+The State of Maryland allows businesses to pay minor employees (aged 18 and below) to receive a youth minimum wage that is 85% of the standard minimum wage rate.

 Employers with minors should also be aware of specific rules and exemptions for minors.
 For instance, minors aged 16 and 17 are not allowed to spend more than 12 hours in a combination of school hours and employment hours daily.

 They will also require an eight-hour non-school and non-working period within each 24-hour period.
 This non-working period seeks to give working students the amount of rest they require.

 There are other special minimum wage rates depending on the industry the employee belongs to.

 For instance, the “Maryland Waitress Minimum Wage” benefits tipped employees in the hospitality industry.
 The same applies to employees of amusement industries that also traditionally accept tips.

 There are various online references for those who want to learn more about overtime law.
 You may consult any guide to overtime as long as it specifically pertains to the state of Maryland.